eduvpn/documentation/FEDERATION_NOTES_3.0.md

 ## Why VPN

-Having a VPN service available to use the Internet has a number of features that make it interesting:
+Having a VPN service available to use the Internet can significantly improve security and privacy of the user:

 1. protect against local eavesdropping and manipulation of your traffic, e.g. insecure free WiFi in a coffee shop;